 The ME Learning Center has been relocated to a larger space in EB 1237.
 Most nights from 6pm-10pm, this area is reserved for tutoring services for ME 201, ME 222 and ME 361.

 During the day (8am-6pm), the ME Learning Center space is available for use by design teams, study groups or individuals looking for a place to study between classes.

-You all have noticed that the ME Shop has moved from the basement to the first floor of the EB, across from the ME Learning Center.
-This area is newly named the Manufacturing Teaching Laboratory (MTL).
+The ME Shop is located on the first floor of the EB, across from the ME Learning Center.
+This area is now the Manufacturing Teaching Laboratory (MTL).
 The design project assembly area is now in the basement, where the shop was located previously.